RayBB/openlibrary-docs/6_Advanced/Debugging-and-Performance-Profiling.md

 1. `docker compose up -d` as usual and [**login as admin**](https://github.com/internetarchive/openlibrary/wiki/Getting-Started#logging-in).
 (Note this has to be done before changing the docker-compose file; see https://github.com/internetarchive/openlibrary/issues/2122 )
 2. Open the repo in VS Code -- `code .`
 3. Edit around line 8 of `compose.yaml` to say `workers 1` instead of `4`
+4. By default, a worker only lives for 500 seconds -- this will interrupt the debugger; this setting should be increased (by e.g. 10x) or removed.
-4. `docker compose up -d`
+5. `docker compose up -d`
-5. Go to http://localhost:8080/admin/attach_debugger and click "Start"
+6. Go to http://localhost:8080/admin/attach_debugger and click "Start"
-6. Go to the debug panel (Ctrl+Shift+D) in VS Code, and click "Python: Attach"
+7. Go to the debug panel (Ctrl+Shift+D) in VS Code, and click "Python: Attach"
-7. Debug!
+8. Debug!

 ## Performance Profiling